Driving Change Through Social Innovation

 We design and implement participatory strategies that empower communities, foster collaboration, and drive sustainable change—ensuring lasting impact at social, economic, and environmental levels.

-WE&B provides social innovation through 5 concrete services:
+WE&B provides social innovation through 3 concrete services:

-Socio-Environmental Contextual Analysis
+Socio-Environmental Contextual Analysis (Quantitative and Qualitative Research)

 Understanding the rational basis of environmental problems forms the grounding of WE&B’s social innovation services.
 By means of applied sociological research techniques, we gain first-hand knowledge of the social realities and the specific context of each environmental problem.
+The results of this analyses provide the baseline from which the other WE&B social services can be derived.
+Depending on the requirement and each specific situation, we apply multi-strategic social research approaches, which combine techniques such as:

 - Qualitative approaches using in-depth interviews, discussion groups or participatory interventions, and analysing their insights through content analysis, ethnographic studies, etc..